foxdonut/meiosis-examples/examples/tutorial/lessons/06-scan-mithril.md

 to have a better separation between a way for the view to issue updates, and the functions that use these updates to change the model and re-render the view.

-Recall that our setup code was:
+Recall that our Meiosis pattern setup code was:

 ```js
 var model = 0;